 My City, CA 91234

-I would like to thank you for the generous [name of scholarship].
+I would like to thank you for the generous [Scholarship Name] for the 2017-2018 Academic Year.
 I truly appreciate this award and know it will be a tremendous help in my continued academic success at California State University, Northridge.

-I am currently a junior in college majoring in health education and minoring in women's studies.
-After I receive my bachelor's, I plan to open a women's and children's health center for those who cannot readily afford proper medical insurance.
-I'd like to focus on and raise awareness about reproductive health and substance abuse.
-These issues are important to me for a number of reasons and have always been top priorities.
+I am currently a junior majoring in health education and minoring in women's studies.
+After I receive my bachelor's degree, I plan to attend graduate school for my Master in Public Health, with the ultimate goal to open a women's and children's health center for those who cannot readily afford proper medical insurance.
+I would like to focus on and raise awareness about reproductive health and substance abuse.
+These issues are important to me as I have had many close family members struggle with both addiction and lack of access to health services.
+This scholarship will allow me the opportunity to continue my internship at the local health clinic, and strengthen my application for graduate school.

-Outside of school, I enjoy reading, cycling, swimming and volunteering at my local church.
-I am also a big foodie and love to try different cultural specialties.
+Outside of classes, I enjoy reading, cycling, swimming and volunteering at my local church.
+I am also very involved with my community service fraternity Alpha Beta Gamma on campus as the Philanthropy Chair.
+It is a position I have worked hard for and value greatly as I am able to connect with local organizations and encourage my brothers to give back and share our resources.
+I love to try different cultural foods specialties.
 Although I love doing these things in my leisure time, it can sometimes be difficult to balance my academic life with my personal one.
-But I stick with it because I think about individuals like you who walked the same path and became successful.
+But I stick with it because I think about individuals like you who walked the same path, became successful, and graciously gave back to the community.